 What happens if we don’t get along during the pregnancy?

 The pregnancy is emotional for everyone.
 Stay calm and contact your case worker at Colorado Surrogacy if an issue arises; don’t let it fester.
 Every relationship has bumps, that’s to be expected.
 Luckily, participants in a surrogacy arrangement are invested in fulfilling one another’s wishes.
 Typically, there’s goodwill on both sides.
 In our experience, most intended parents and their surrogates get along famously and work well as a team.

 How quickly can our surrogate become pregnant after we meet her?

 It typically takes at least three months from the initial meeting to the first IVF (in vitro fertilization) attempt.
-Before the IVF occurs, we conduct additional screenings and draft contracts.
+Before an embryo transfer occurs, additional screenings are conducted and legal contracts drafted.
 Your surrogate undergoes approximately six weeks of medications to prepare for the embryo transfer.
-If you’re using an egg donor, it may take longer as the donor needs to synchronize her menstrual cycle to the surrogate’s cycle.

 How many embryos are transferred?